idigitalusa/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

-i faced difficulties running docker and installing it
+I faced difficulties running docker and installing it

-faced difficulties with open ports not working
+faced difficulties with open ports not working was able to copy the missing js and CSS pages

-Run the dockerfile CMD as an external script
-Push and tag a image to DockerHub (they have a free tier) Use multi-stage building for a Dockerfile build Implement a healthcheck in the V3 Docker compose file Research best practices of Dockerfiles and attempt to implement it in your Dockerfile Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.
+Create a new GitHub repo done
+Launch the repo within a Gitpod workspace done Configure Gitpod.yml configuration, eg. I’m VSCode Extensions done Clone the frontend and backend repo done
+Explore the codebases done
+Ensure we can get the apps running locally no didn't work Write a Dockerfile for each app done
+Ensure we get the apps running via individual container done Create a docker-compose file done
+Ensure we can orchestrate multiple containers to run side by side done Mount directories so we can make changes while we code